How to enjoy cold brew coffee when you don’t like cold coffee.

 With hot water

 Th coffee is smooth and pleasant to drink.
 Often though I wish I had let it soak longer though…

 I am a coffee nut, but I hope I’m not an irritating purist.
 As with all coffee, I love to see people enjoying this wonderful drink in all forms.
 If you like straight cold brew, then that’s great.
 If you prefer a hot frothy latte than that’s great too.
 Personally, I don’t like cold coffee of any type really and would always choose an espresso, lungo or long black.

 But I do like the smoother and refreshing cold brew once in a while, as long as it’s not actually cold!

 What to do next?

 If you’re a coffee nut and intrigued about cold brew, you can go all-DIY like me, or you can add a cold brew mug to your Christmas list!
-Most of these have the filter built in, like this one for example.
+Most of these have the filter built in, like some of these on Amazon.